Imprint of massive neutrinos on Persistent Homology of large-scale structure: Acknowledgements

 SMSM and SA appreciate the hospitality of the HECAP section of ICTP where part of this research was completed.
 We also thank the Quijote team for sharing its simulated data sets and providing extensive instruction on how to utilize the data.
+SA has received funding/support from the European Union's Horizon 2020 research and innovation program under the Marie Skodowska-Curie Grant Agreement No. 860881- HIDDeN as well as under the Marie Skodowska-Curie Staff Exchange Grant Agreement No. 101086085-ASYMMETRY.
+The PH calculations were performed by using \texttt{Cubical ripser} \cite{2020arXiv200512692K}, and \texttt{GUDHI} \cite{maria2014gudhi} python packages.
+Also, the Fisher forecast plots are provided by utilizing \texttt{Getdist} python package \cite{2019arXiv191013970L}.
+Finally, we thank Syeda Aliya Batool for reading the manuscript and giving her constructive comments.